NVIDIA/NeMo/docs/source/asr/datasets.rst

 Datasets
 ========

-NeMo has scripts to convert several common ASR datasets into the format expected by the ``nemo_asr`` collection.
+NeMo includes scripts to convert several common ASR datasets into the format expected by the ``nemo_asr`` collection.
 You can get started with those datasets by following the instructions to run those scripts in the section appropriate to each dataset below.

-If the user has their own data and want to preprocess it to use with NeMo ASR models, refer to the `Preparing Custom ASR Data`_ section.
+If you have your own data and want to preprocess it to use with NeMo ASR models, refer to the `Preparing Custom ASR Data`_ section.

-If the user already has a dataset that you want to convert to a tarred format, refer to the `Tarred Datasets`_ section.
+If you already have a dataset that you want to convert to a tarred format, refer to the `Tarred Datasets`_ section.

 .. _LibriSpeech_dataset:

 LibriSpeech
 -----------

-Run the following scripts to download the LibriSpeech data and convert it into the format expected by `nemo_asr`.
-At least 250GB free space is required.
+Run the following scripts to download the LibriSpeech data and convert it into the format expected by the ``nemo_asr`` collection.
+At least 250 GB of free space is required.

 .. code-block:: bash